neondatabase/neon/docs/rfcs/025-generation-numbers.md

 - When locating the index file on attachment, we may use the "fallback" listing path and if there is only a generation-less index, that is the one we load.

-It is not necessary to re-write an existing layers: even new index files will be able to represent generation-less layers.
+It is not necessary to re-write existing layers: even new index files will be able to represent generation-less layers.

 ### On-disk forward compatibility